"Scavengers" - Foundation Art Graduate Show 2023

 It has also been encouraging to see that the impact of practitioners such as, Sarah Strachan an award-winning artist and ceramicist, who presented her work to students and ran a workshop in support of reusing materials where they used naturally harvested clay for the environment.

-Students have once again have fund-raised to support the ‘setup’ / hospitality of their exhibition and show which has given them an understanding of the professional constraints and needs surrounding such an event as well as engrained life skills such as teamwork and collaborations.
+Students once again fund-raised to support the ‘setup’ / hospitality of their exhibition and show which has given them an understanding of the professional constraints and needs surrounding such an event as well as engrained life skills such as teamwork and collaborations.